Are you looking for easy kitchen experiments for your kids?

 When you add the soap to your milk food coloring mix, the water-fearing end of the soap molecules breaks up the fat molecules, and the water-loving end of the soap molecule links up with the water molecules.

-Therefore the dish soap is connecting the fat and water.
+Therefore the dish soap connects the fat and water.
 As a result, the molecules of fat can be carried by the water molecules.

 Now when the soap connects with the fat, the food coloring gets pushed around everywhere resulting in a color explosion.